kiln/rewrite-links/README.md

 ```
 Note that `input_document` can be a string, a Buffer, or a Readable stream.

+Alternatively you can use the `.rewriteDocument` method to rewrite
+an AST produced by [parse5](https://github.com/inikulin/parse5).

 ## Example application
 The [`rebase`](bin/rebase) script is an example usage that rewrites
 relative URLs in a document to be relative to a different base.
 This